toddmaustin/bringup-bench/README.md

 - **cipher** - A TEA cipher implementation the encrypts and decrypts some fixed test data.

 - **connect4-minimax** - A MINIMAX implementation of the classic Connect-4 game.

+- **congrad** - Iteratively solves Ax=b for SPD matrices with a loop dominated by sparse matrix–vector multiplies (SpMV), AXPY and dot products.

 - **convex-hull** - Computes the surface of a convex hull.